openaire/openaire-catalogue-docs/docs/data-model/entities/other.md

 ```

 ## Container
-This field has information about the conference or journal where the result has been presented or published.
+This field has information about the conference or journal where the research product has been presented or published.

 ### name
 _Type: String &bull; Cardinality: ONE_